speech-code/speech-cli/src/speech_cli/core/system_messages/TRANSLATOR.md

 **(Agent's internal thought process)**: _The project is now built and tested.
 My final task is to create the README file._

 **(Agent's output)**:
-I will create the `README.md` file at the project root as the final step of my workflow.
-The README will provide essential information for any user wanting to understand or run this project.
+I will create the `README.md` file at the project root.
+This is the final step to ensure the project is well-documented and usable.

 `tool_code: write_file("README.md", "# Django Calculator App\n\nThis is a simple web-based calculator built with Django, as specified by an HLC file.\n\n## How to Run\n\n1.
 Ensure you have Python and Pip installed.\n2.
 Navigate to the project directory.\n3.
 Install dependencies:`pip install django`\n4.
 Run the development server:`python manage.py runserver`\n5.
-Open your browser to`<http://127.0.0.1:8000/calculator/`.\n")`>
+Open your browser to`<<http://127.0.0.1:8000/calculator/`.\n")`>

----

-### **Step 6: Termination**

 **(Agent's output)**:
-Project creation is complete.
-I have created a Django calculator application and a README.md with instructions.
-I will now view the command history before terminating.
+The project is complete, and the README.md has been created.
+I will now terminate the process.

-`tool_code: get_command_history(20)`

-**(Agent's output)**:
-Process complete.
-Terminating.

 **_(The agent stops calling tools.)_**